 Want to write a book?
 Get started.
 Put pen to paper — or fingers to keyboard — and start writing.
 Want to make it a best-seller?
 Work.
 Your.
 Ass.
 Off.

+And hey, you could probably lose a few friends.
+I certainly did.
 While I miss those people, I’ve also learned that my closest friends support me in my dreams.
 They understand if I’m a little too busy to get together.
-I’ve also learned that I can live without Netflix.
-(Sorry, Netflix.)

-I spent countless hours working to build new habits, digging deep to find my motivation, and sticking to this new lifestyle.
-Because that’s what it is.
-It’s waking up on time every morning, it’s going to bed early, being mindful of your vices and distractions.
+Over the years, I’ve spent countless hours working to build new habits.
+I’ve struggled with my own mental illness, dug deep to find my motivation, and learned what works (and what doesn’t work) for me.
+Because that’s what making shit happen takes.
+It takes waking up on time, taking care of your health and wellbeing, being mindful of your vices and distractions.
 It takes work and it’s hard.
 Really freaking hard.